Easy, Simple Life Changes to Help You with Sustainable Living

 - Change all the lightbulbs in your house/apartment to LED – they use less energy and last years and years longer than regular bulbs.

 - Use blinds and curtains where you can – they help keep the cold out and the warmth in.
+Further Reading: Sustainable Living – 5 Easy Ways To Lower Your Household Bills.

 - Wash your clothes on an eco wash or 30 degrees (make sure your washing powder/tablets allow for it first) – washing at a lower temperature saves on energy.
 Your clothes will probably stay in better shape for longer too, so it’s a win win situation.
+On the flip side – always wash towels at 90 degrees.

 - Clothes shop smart – How many t-shirts do you really need?
 Buy well and not often or in the words of Vivienne Westwood “Buy Less, Choose Well, Make it Last”.